aspectran/aspectran.github.io/_posts/en/2025-10-01-aspectow-appmon-2.0-and-2.1-release.md

 ---
 subheadline: Releases
-title:  'Aspectow AppMon 2.0.0 and 2.1.0 Released: Faster and More Flexible!'
+title: "Aspectow AppMon 2.0.0 and 2.1.0 Released: Faster and More Flexible!"
 categories:
   - news
 tags: